Man of few words: Ramsey quiet amid Jags' slide

 "Really good," said Ramsey, who has 21 tackles and two pass breakups this season while also battling knee soreness.

-His last two interviews are certainly a departure from his normal behavior.
-Just last week, he responded to comments by New England Patriots cornerback Stephon Gilmore that Ramsey has more time to trash talk because he mostly plays zone coverage.
+His past two interviews are certainly a departure from his normal behavior.
+Just last week, he responded to comments by New England Patriots cornerback Stephon Gilmore, who said Ramsey has more time to talk trash because he mostly plays zone coverage.

 "I've never understood why somebody on the same side of the ball would hate on another guy," Ramsey said last Thursday.
 "Usually we're going against the opponent.
 Maybe I'm a threat or something.
 I really don't know. ...
 It was weird to me.
 It's lame, corny.
 But it's him, though."